hariszaf/presentations/last_phd_year/notes.md

 advances from both
 systems biology and genomic metabolic modeling to implement community ecology studies with no *a priori* assumptions about the organisms under consideration.

+Thus, we can now get the taxonomic profile of a community using HTS techniques and thanks to bioinformatics methods we can also get the functions supported from them.
+Moreover, Metagenome Assembled Genomes (MAGs) can be reconstructed; this has led to the discovery of a great number of novel taxa.

+Moreover, given a complete genome, the metabolic network of a strain can be now reconstructed in semi-automatic ways.

+From there, using among other methods and the one of Constraint Based Analysis we can study both the ecology of a single strain as well as the interactions at the community level.

 <!-- By moving from the taxon to the community level, Reverse Ecology set a new era for the study of microbial community ecology too.  -->